Who we are

 Janaina joined the Nine Lives Foundation Board in March 2021.
 Before joining Nine Lives as a volunteer in 2019 with a focus on moving paper-based processes online, she volunteered with cat rescues for many years — in her birth country, Brazil, and at Humane Society Silicon Valley, where she worked with kittens for four years.
 Janaina works as a principal program manager at Amazon Web Services, and has held multiple lead roles in technology companies prior to that.
 Janaina loves to foster (and of course is a foster fail) and lives with her husband, three hens, and her Nine Lives cat Katamari who doesn’t quite like the paparazzi spotlight, as can be seen in the picture.

 Michele McNamara joined Nine Lives’ Board of Directors in 2018 and serves as its Treasurer.
 She also serves as the Volunteer Coordinator and volunteers at the Adoption Center.
 In addition to Nine Lives, Michele has volunteered for the Peninsula Humane Society & SPCA and the San Francisco SPCA.
 In 2015 she retired from a career in financial services — which included 15+ years with Visa, world leader in digital payments, where she worked in product management, client consulting, business intelligence and analytics.
-She now shares her home with two cats from Nine Lives — Pooh Bear (not pictured) and Eskimo – who are grateful to be no longer living on the streets of San Francisco.
+She now shares her home with Eskimo, who is grateful to be no longer living on the streets of San Francisco.

 Mindy started volunteering with Nine Lives Foundation in September 2019 and joined the Board in early 2021.
 She works in Legal Operations for a media company based in San Francisco.
 Mindy is a Bay Area native and life-long animal lover.
 She has two cats — Birdie, adopted from Nine Lives in 2019, and Bumble, adopted from another Bay Area rescue in 2016.
 Since she started volunteering for Nine Lives, Mindy has fallen in love with more Nine Lives kitties she can count.
 Remarkably, she has resisted bringing them all home to live with her.